Distributional and mean Li-Yorke chaos for weighted shifts on Fr\'echet sequence spaces: Introduction

 An important variant of Li--Yorke chaos is mean Li--Yorke chaos.
 In \cite{BBP,BBPW}, this notion was studied in the context of Banach spaces, and in \cite{Chi} it was generalized to complete metrizable topological groups, in particular to Fr\'echet spaces.
 In \cite{Nilson1}, a characterization of this property was obtained for weighted composition operators on the spaces $L^p(\mu)$ ($p \in [1, \infty)$) and $C_0(\Omega)$, and, as corollaries, for weighted backward shifts on the spaces $\ell^p(X)$ ($p \in [1, \infty)$) and $c_0(X)$, where $X=\mathbb{N}$ or $X=\mathbb{Z}$.
 In the second part of the present work, we use the results developed in \cite{Chi} to provide a complete characterization of mean Li--Yorke chaos for weighted backward shifts on Fr\'echet sequence spaces satisfying the following natural condition: \begin{itemize} \item[\rm (C)] For each $n \in \mathbb{N}$, $m \in \mathbb{Z}$, and $x=(x_j)_{j \in \mathbb{Z}}$, we have

 \end{itemize} It is straightforward to verify that Köthe sequence spaces satisfy condition (C).

 The paper is organized as follows.
 In Section 2, we recall some definitions of Fr\'echet sequence spaces and fix the notation.
-In Section 3, we establish a characterization of distributional chaos for weighted backward shifts in the more general setting of Fr\'echet sequence spaces; as a consequence, we obtain corollaries characterizing this property for Köthe sequence spaces and for the classical Banach spaces $\ell^p(\mathbb{Z})$ ($p \in [1, \infty)$) and $c_0(\mathbb{Z})$.
-Finally, in Section 4, we characterize mean Li--Yorke chaos for weighted backward shifts on Fr\'echet sequence spaces satisfying condition (C), and we derive corresponding corollaries for the same particular cases mentioned above.
+In Section 3, we establish a characterization of distributional chaos for weighted backward shifts in the more general setting of Fr\'echet sequence spaces; as a consequence, we obtain corollaries characterizing this property for Köthe sequence spaces.
+Finally, in Section 4, we characterize mean Li--Yorke chaos for weighted backward shifts on Fr\'echet sequence spaces satisfying condition (C).